-- How much time do you spend per day on your laptop/computer for study/work?
+- How much time do you spend per day on your laptop or computer for study/work?

 - How much time do you spend on mobile devices per day?
-Is it different for weekdays and weekends?
+Is it different on weekdays and weekends?

 - How much leisure time do you spend online versus offline?

 - What are the different things you do on your computer, tablet or smartphone?
-How much time do you spend on each of these activities?
+How much time do you spend on each activity?

-Have each family member note down their responses to each of the above questions and identify the times of the day when they use screen time.
+Have each family member note down their responses to these questions and identify the times of the day when they use screen time.
 You can also use apps that help log the duration and type of screen time.
 Once a screen audit is completed, you can develop your Family Media Plan (FMP).

 2. Develop a Family Media Plan.
 This plan needs to be made for each family member, depending on their responses to the screen audit.

 a) Set Gadget-Free Zones: Decide the areas of your house where gadgets (TV, mobiles, laptops, or gaming consoles), are not allowed.
-Examples include bedroom, kitchen, dining room.
-Also, everyone can charge their phones at a designated spot outsides the bedrooms at night
+Examples include bedroom, kitchen and dining room.
+Also, everyone can charge their phone at a designated spot outside the bedrooms at night

-b) Set Family Gadget-Free Times: Your family could also mutually decide to set aside specific gadget-free times for everyone.
+b) Set Family Gadget-Free Time: Your family could also mutually decide to set aside specific gadget-free time for everyone.
 It could be:

 - Turn off all gadgets one hour before bedtime